nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 * Encrypt all data files at once when enabling encryption.
 * Decrypt all data files, or per user.
 * Users may decrypt their own files.
-* Migrate all keys after a major upgrade, or per user.
 * Move your keys to a different folder.

 ownCloud server-side encryption encrypts files stored on the ownCloud server,